-4) Images of Maya vases: Two primary methods will be used to document Maya vases: finely controlled motion photography of original objects using a variable speed motorized turntable and fluid head tripod and extensive use of the Maya Vase Database of rollout photographs by Justin Kerr, which "unroll" the cylindrical painting on a vase into a two-dimensional, horizontal panorama.
-Photography of original objects will explore them as three-dimensional artifacts; the rollout images will allow us to leave their identity as vases behind and dive more deeply into the Maya world portrayed in the paintings.
+Images of Maya vases: Two primary methods will be used to document Maya vases: finely controlled motion photography using a variable speed motorized turntable and fluid head tripod, and extensive use of the Maya Vase Database of rollout photographs by Justin Kerr, which "unroll" the cylindrical painting on a vase into a two-dimensional, horizontal panorama.
+The rollout images will allow us to leave their identity as vases behind and dive more deeply into the Maya world portrayed in the paintings.